China's Economy Maintains Steady Expansion in November, Supported by Rising Prices and Market Growth

 The only survey with current month, month-on-month, monthly year-on-year, and forward looking questions

-China: All-Sector, Manufacturing & Services Sales Growth Indexes: October 2025 Note: Data Shown as a Diffusion Index.
+China: Prices Charged by Manufacturing, and Services Sectors Note: Data Shown as a Diffusion Index.
 (50 = 'No Change', above 50 = Increasing growth, below 50 = Declining growth)

 Sales Managers Index Components: All-Sectors